oracle/oracle-db-appdev-monitoring/README.md

 # Unified App Dev Monitoring with Oracle Database

-This distribution contains scripts and code for exporting metrics, logs, and traces from the Oracle Database, to provide converged app-dev observability for data-centric applications.
-Metrics from the application layer, Kubernetes, and Oracle Database will be combined to provide unified observability to developers.
-The project uses Prometheus for metrics and Loki for logs, and uses Grafana as the single pane-of-glass dashboard.
+This v1 (preview) distribution contains scripts and code for exporting metrics, logs, and traces from any Oracle Database to provide converged observability for data-centric applications.

-v1 (preview) - contains export of key database metrics to Prometheus and suggested Grafana dashboard

-The following metrics are exposed currently by default.

-- oracledb_exporter_last_scrape_duration_seconds
-- oracledb_exporter_last_scrape_error
-- oracledb_exporter_scrapes_total
-- oracledb_up
-- oracledb_activity_execute_count
-- oracledb_activity_parse_count_total
-- oracledb_activity_user_commits
-- oracledb_activity_user_rollbacks
-- oracledb_sessions_activity
-- oracledb_wait_time_application
-- oracledb_wait_time_commit
-- oracledb_wait_time_concurrency
-- oracledb_wait_time_configuration
-- oracledb_wait_time_network
-- oracledb_wait_time_other
-- oracledb_wait_time_scheduler
-- oracledb_wait_time_system_io
-- oracledb_wait_time_user_io
-- oracledb_tablespace_bytes
-- oracledb_tablespace_max_bytes
-- oracledb_tablespace_free
-- oracledb_tablespace_used_percent
-- oracledb_process_count
-- oracledb_resource_current_utilization
-- oracledb_resource_limit_value
+Metrics from the application layer, Kubernetes, and Oracle Database can be combined to provide unified observability to developers within a single Grafana console.

+Each

 ### Build